Tutorial

 end

 Note that in the code above, I refer to Resolvers.Products.list_products.
-Resolvers will be the modules that connects to the products context.
+Resolvers will be the modules that connect to the products context.
 The products resolver looks like this:

 {:ok, Products.list_products()}